Services

 SolidWorks · Fusion 360 · Rhino · KeyShot · Adobe Creative Suite

 Prototypes close the gap between idea and reality, catching problems that only surface when a product exists in three dimensions.
-Lean delivers prototypes at every level of fidelity, from early form studies to functional units.
+Lean supports prototypes at multiple levels of fidelity, either in-house or through client-approved vendors and specialists.

 WHAT LEAN DELIVERS